-Fixed income investments consist of securities issued by the U.S. government, non-U.S. governments, governmental agencies, municipalities and corporations, and agency and non-agency mortgage backed securities.
+Fixed income investments consist of securities issued by the U.S. government, non-U.S. governments, governmental agencies, municipalities and corporations, and agency and nonagency mortgage backed securities.
 This investment category also includes commingled investment funds that invest in fixed income securities.
 Individual fixed income securities are generally priced on the basis of evaluated prices from independent pricing services.
 Such prices are monitored and provided by an independent, third-party custodial firm safekeeping plan assets.
 Individual fixed income securities are classified as Level 2 or 3.
-Commingled fund values reflect the NAV per fund share, derived indirectly from observable inputs or from quoted prices in less liquid markets of the underlying securities.
-Fixed income commingled funds are classified as Level 2.
+Commingled funds are classified as Level 2.